timmyjose-compilers/tam-java/docs/tam_specification.md

     10     PUSH d            Push d words (uninitialised) onto the stack.

-    11     POP(n) d          Pop and n-word result from the stack then pop d more words from the stack, and if n > 0, push the result back on the stack.
+    11     POP(n) d          Pop an n-word result from the stack then pop d more words from the stack, and if n > 0, push the result back on the stack.

     12     JUMP d[r]         Jump to code address (d + register r).